danpaxton/spanning-tree-visualizer/README.md

 **Generate:**  Make a new set of vertices with the amount specifed by the slider at the bottom of the display.

-**Run Kruskal's ALgorithm:**  Start Kruskal's algortithm with the delay amount in milliseconds specified by the slider at the bottom of the display.
+**Run Kruskal's Algorithm:**  Start Kruskal's algortithm with the delay amount in milliseconds specified by the slider at the bottom of the display.

 **Max or Min Spanning Tree:**  Determines the direction edges will be sorted by weight.
 Change won't be active unless hit 'Apply'.